mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 ## 4. The YOLO Mode

-While experimenting with the library, it could seem a little overwhelming to pass the `Transactor` instance around.
+While experimenting with the library, passing the `Transactor` instance around could seem a little overwhelming.
 Moreover, the syntax `transact(xa)` is a bit cumbersome.
 Adding that it's widespread to print out the program's results to the console, the library will help us do that.
 Please, welcome the YOLO mode!

 First, we need a stable reference to the `Transactor` instance.
 Then we can import the `yolo` module: